-Our desire in building Hilltop Ranch is to meet the needs of our daughter Sarah, and others with IDD who need a place to call “home.”
+Our desire in building Hilltop Ranch is to meet the needs of our daughter Sarah, and others with intellectual or developmental disabilities (IDD) who need a place to live in community.

 Over 12,000 adults with intellectual/developmental disabilities in Colorado are living with parents or caregivers over the age of sixty.
 The deficit in available homes will only increase as the baby boomer generation ages and become increasingly unable to care for their adult IDD children.
 The “Host Home” model offered through the government can be a wonderful option, but, host families change regularly over the years and our children would likely live in ten, twenty, or more families in their lifetime.

 Our IDD adults are as unique from one another as we all are.
 Having a variety of models of homes available for them to choose from is important for them.
 Hilltop Ranch will be a valuable addition to the housing options for our IDD population.

 Our Name and Unique Purpose